 could have something to do with it as I, at that time, landed on my rump and this probably weakened the two vertebrae, helped along by the osteoporosis.
 I didn't fall on this occasion.
 I spent a day lifting and carrying heavy boxes and it wasn't until the

-the following morning that I realised something was wrong.
-The pain was indescribable for a long time and until recently, after about nine months, I am finally starting to live a reasonably normal life again.
-My husband has been a great support through both
+following morning that I realized something was wrong.
+The bread was indescribable for a long time and until recently, after about nine months, I am finally starting to live a reasonably normal life again.
+My husband has been a great support through both 'accidents'.

-The good thing that happened late in 2016 was the acquisition of a new publisher, Jude Pittman of Books We Love Limited in Canada.
-Jude, if you read this, I want you to know that you gave me a new lease of life, as well as my previously published
+good thing that happened late in 2016 was the acquisition of a new publisher, Jude Pittman of Books We Love Limited in Canada.
+Jude, if you read this, I want you to know that you gave me a new lease of life, as well as my previously published books now in

-books now in paperback and e-book.
+paperback and e-book.
 And now a totally new book - "Rosa" - has been launched, with many ideas for others itching to get out.
-"Rosa" is a traditional saga full of suspense and laced with unrequited love as the young Rosa rises from poverty and
+"Rosa" is a traditional saga full of suspense and laced with unrequited love as the young Rosa rises from poverty and reaches for

-making sure that her last days on this earth are happy and comfortable before she heads off to that rainbow in the sky.
+that her last days on this earth are happy and comfortable before she heads off to that rainbow in the sky.
 Selfishly, I hope that she makes it to her 17th birthday next month, but I won't see her suffer.
-Losing her will be devastating as she has
+Losing her will be devastating as she has been the